 I hesitate to use the words healthy, gluten-free, and high fiber when talking about a dessert recipe because I know that it might send some of you out of here as quickly as you got here.
 But, WAIT!
 Don’t click away!
 I promise this fruit crisp is so delicious, with just enough decadence, that you won’t know it’s good for you.

 I’m always trying to find ways to incorporate healthier ingredients into our diet.
 Although there is a time and place for indulgence (ahem, ice cream pie loaded with candy bars), I love making recipes that taste decadent yet still provide sustenance.
 This fruit crisp walks the perfect balance between being nutritious and unbelievably tasty.

 The base of this fruit crisp is fresh peaches and blueberries.
 They are lightly sweetened, and flavored with a tiny bit of vanilla extract and lemon juice.
 The fruit is topped with a coconut almond crumble made from almonds, oats, coconut flour, shredded coconut, and butter.
 This was my first time baking with coconut flour, and I loved it!
 It added a subtle coconut flavor and natural sweetness.
-Using coconut flour instead of wheat flour kept this dish gluten free, and it boosted the fiber content significantly (I calculated nearly 15 grams of fiber in the 1/3 cup used in the topping).
-You can learn more about coconut flour and purchase it here.
+Using coconut flour instead of wheat flour kept this dish gluten free, and it boosted the fiber content significantly (I calculated nearly 15 grams of fiber in the ⅓ cup used in the topping).

 In addition to dessert, I would venture to say this fruit crisp is wholesome enough to be eaten for breakfast too.
 Oats, almonds, fruit, coconut… These are breakfast-y enough, right?
 Yes.
 I say yes!